-Alongside work at the individual project level and at the level of the collaborative Research Unit as such, two scientific events are planned for the first three-year period: an international conference and an international summer school on particle physics and philosophy.
+Alongside work at the individual project level and at the level of the collaborative Research Unit as such, two scientific events are planned for the next three-year period: an international conference and an international summer school on particle physics and philosophy.

 The projects fall into two clusters